Paul Skenes Stats, Bio & Cy Young Odds

 Paul Skenes was born in Fullerton, California, a baseball-rich suburb just south of Los Angeles.

-He starred locally at El Toro High School before signing to play baseball at Air Force.
+He grew up in Lake Forest, California, and starred locally at El Toro High School before signing to play baseball at Air Force.
 Skenes had uncles who served in the Navy and Coast Guard.
-He was not drafted coming out of high school.
+He was not drafted coming out of El Toro HS, but he was named all-state as a junior in high school.
+MaxPreps named the El Toro right-hander to its all-state team in 2019.

 Skenes was a 2-time All-American at Air Force.
 In 2021, Skenes set the Air Force record with 10 saves.
 One of those saves came against LSU.
 In 2022, Skenes set the Air Force record with 11 victories.
 He also hit 13 home runs that season.